I-llusion/carnival-chaos/README.md

 # carnival-chaos
-Repository for Carnival Chaos, a mobile game developed by Illusion Studios.
-(UNFINISHED)
+Carnival Chaos is a fast-paced mobile shooter currently being developed by Ishaan Bahl/Illusion.